andrewt3000/web_development/README.md

 Enzyme is used for assert, manipulate, and traverse your React Components’ output.

 ## Authentication and Authorization
-Authentication is establish the identity of a user.
-Authorization is establishing the user privileges and access.

 I prefer using [jwt](https://jwt.io/) over server side state management because it consumes resources on the servers and it is easier to load balance accross multiple servers.

 JWT has 3 parts: header, payload, and signature.
-Payload contains stateful fields such as user name, user privileges, company_id etc.
+Payload contains session fields such as user name, user privileges, company_id etc.

 If the user login is successful it returns a jwt token to the client.
-I store the token in localStorage and have a function to add the jtw token to all ajax requests in authorization header as Bearer {token}.
+The token is stored in localStorage and have a function to add the jtw token to all ajax requests in authorization header as Bearer {token}.
 The node api has [middleware](http://expressjs.com/en/guide/using-middleware.html) that filter routes.
 If authenticated, add info to request and call next middleware.
 Otherwise, api responds with 401.

 I considered using identity as a service providers such as [auth0](https://auth0.com/), and [Amazon cognito](https://aws.amazon.com/cognito/) because you don't have to store and protect sensitive information including user's passwords, and your jwt secret key.
-They also make it easier to implement 3rd party logins such as Google or Faceboook.

 ### Node